vincecampanale/blog/_posts/2016-12-08-a-challenge-a-day-reverse-a-string.markdown

 ```
 {: .language-javascript}

 The way this works, and yes it does work, is that it creates a dummy array.
 Then, steps through each character of the input string and loads that into the array.
 Example: `"hello"` becomes `["h", "e", "l", "l", "o"]`.
 Next, it calls the [.reverse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reverse) method on that array.
 Finally, it calls the [.join()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) method on the array with no spaces between the characters (that's what the empty string argument does), stores the resulting string in a variable aptly named strReversed, and spits out strReversed.
+Another neat thing to note with this solution is that I'm taking advantage of something very cool about JavaScript: Arrays are dynamic.
+This means that an array will expand as you add elements to it (and shrink as you remove them).
+This is a very useful feature that not every language has.

-While this works, it could be better.
+Okay, back to the challenge at hand.
+While Solution 1 works, it could be better.
 Here's what I would do now, with a couple more months of coding practice and a few projects under my belt.

 #### Solution 2 (Less Noob)
 ```